-You can download a 30-day free trial of OpManager here.
+You can download a 30-day free trial of OpManager.

 You can run Nmap on Linux, Windows, and macOS X and link it with other tools in the Nmap suite, including Ncat, Nping, Ndiff, and Zenmap.
 Getting used to Nmap can be challenging, as it comes with an initial learning curve, but once you’re familiar with the tool, it can be useful.
 As a free tool, it’s unlikely to be scalable enough for business use.
 You can download Nmap here.

 With Datadog Network Performance Monitoring, you can gain full visibility into your network’s traffic as well as infrastructure metrics, logs, and traces.
-You can access all this information through the centralized, user-friendly console.
-By combining metric-based and flow-based monitoring, this tool gives you deep insight into your network environment.
+By combining metrics-based and flow-based monitoring, this tool gives you deep insight into your network environment.
 With this solution, network topology maps are interactive, which allows you to engage directly with the data and assists with rapid identification of traffic bottlenecks.

 As a solution you can use with hybrid and cloud-based networks, Datadog Network Performance Monitoring has some notable advantages.
-It’s easy to use and navigate, although some users have reported the console feels cluttered.
-You can sign up for a 14-day free trial of Datadog here.
+It’s easy to use and navigate, although some users have reported that the console feels cluttered.
+You can sign up for a 14-day free trial of Datadog.

-Nagios XI is another open-source network mapping tool well-known as a powerful and dependable solution.
+Nagios XI is another open-source network mapping tool t’at’s well known as a powerful and dependable solution.
 Nagios XI can provide comprehensive and efficient network and IT infrastructure monitoring, offering a centralized view of your network and everything happening within it.